ministryofjustice/hmpps-spring-boot-sqs/README.md

 Raise a PR and ask for a review in the MOJDT Slack channel `#dps_dev`.

-If accepted make sure that the version number in `lib/build.gradle.kts` has been upgraded according to [Semver rules](https://semver.org/spec/v2.0.0.html) and ask in `#hmpps-dev` to publish the library.
+If accepted make sure that the version number in `build.gradle.kts` has been upgraded according to [Semver rules](https://semver.org/spec/v2.0.0.html) and ask in `#hmpps_dev` to publish the library.

 ### Contribution Guidelines